Please note...

 This means that you offer a foster home to an animal, but the charity retains ownership of him or her and takes on all veterinary care bills relating to pre-existing health problems.

 Terms & conditions of the fostering scheme vary, as always, from charity to charity, but this is a very good way to help people and pets enjoy each other's company and re-home many pets whom otherwise would be in adoption centres.
-The Blue Cross has already found long-term foster homes for 200 animals.

 Can you foster a pet short term?